-I’ve been loving satin anything lately.
-And it’s no surprise that this involves my beloved NARS.
-And I can earnestly say that the Audacious range contains the best satin lipsticks you’ll encounter.
-And I’m aware you may think I’m blatantly bias here given my overall obsession with this beauty brand, but a quick search on the internets and you’ll find nothing but raving reviews from people from all walks of life.
+When it comes to lipsticks, I’ve been loving anything in a satin finish lately.
+And it’s no surprise that this love would also extend towards my beloved NARS.
+And I can earnestly say that the NARS Audacious range contains the best satin lipsticks you’ll encounter.
+And I’m aware you may think I’m blatantly bias here given my overall obsession with this beauty brand, but a quick search on the internet and you’ll find nothing but raving reviews from people of all walks of life.
 Personally I’ve acquired around six different shades from both the matte and satin formulations.
 From classic reds like Annabella to the ultimate vamp Liv.
-When it comes to neutrals Raquel has been my one and only, despite being known to don Anita here and there.
-It’s always a quick fling and I’m running back to my revered Raquel in no time.
+When it comes to neutrals NARS Audacious Lipstick in Raquel has been my one and only; despite being known to favour Anita here and there.
+However this is always a quick fling.
+Soon enough I find myself running back to my revered NARS Audacious Lipstick in Raquel.

-The shade Raquel is a satin finish and has a soft, peachy rose tint.
-Perfect for any complection really.
-I’ve worn this both when I’ve been deathly pale during the winter months to glowingly fake tanned during the warmer months.
-On my complexion I found that during my paler moments my skin tends to bring out the rose tones more and when I’m slathered in a chic shade of brown, the peachy orange hues are nicely prevalent.
-It’s an ideal shade for both casual or dressier needs or work to play.
+The NARS Audacious Lipstick in Raquel is a satin finish and has a soft, peachy rose tint.
+Perfect for any complexion really.
+I’ve worn this shade both when I’ve been deathly pale during the winter months to glowingly fake tanned during the summer.
+On my complexion I found that during my paler moments my skin tends to bring out the rose tones more.
+And when I’m slathered in a chic shade of brown, the peachy orange hues are nicely prevalent.
+It’s an ideal shade for both casual or dressier needs.
 The colour is subtle so it makes it perfect for when you don’t want to leave the house bare lipped, but don’t want to look overly done up.
 Au naturel.
 It’s also exceptional paired with a sultry, rock ‘n’ roll smokey eye.